Format guide

 After the round ends, movement happens:

-- If a match ends in a draw, both pairs stay on the same court for the next round.
+• If a match ends in a draw, the same four players stay on that court for the next round.

 Movement is individual, not by pair.
 After everyone has shifted to their new court, the four players on each court are split into two fresh pairs.
-The system avoids repeating previous partnerships by tracking a pairing history, falling back to least-recently-used combinations when all options have been exhausted.
+The system avoids repeating previous partnerships while unused splits remain, then falls back to a deterministic split when every combination has already appeared.

-This cycle repeats for the duration of the session.
-The default is one fewer round than the total number of players, but the organizer can set any round count.
+This cycle repeats for the duration of the session. atDEUCE calculates the round count from the setup, and the organizer can end the session early when time or energy runs out.
 Five to six rounds is usually enough for the court hierarchy to settle and for the standings to become meaningful.

 The result after a few rounds is natural skill-sorting.
 The top court features the strongest players competing against each other, while the bottom court becomes a more relaxed environment for developing players.
 No seeding or rating system is needed.
 The format handles it automatically.